 If you have just completed or are currently enrolled in a full EMR education program, and you are applying for Nationally Registry EMR certification, you must meet the following requirements:

-• Successful completion of a state-approved Emergency Medical Responder (EMR) course that meets or exceeds the National Emergency Medical Services Education Standards for the Emergency Medical Responder.
+• Successful completion of a state-approved Emergency Medical Responder (EMR) course that meets or exceeds the National Emergency Medical Services Education Standards for the EMR.

-• Successful completion of the National Registry EMR cognitive (knowledge) examination and a state approved psychomotor (skills) examination.
+• Successful completion of the National Registry EMR certification examination and a State EMS Office approved BLS skills competency requirement.

-• Passed portions of the computer-based examination and skills competency verification exam remain valid for 24 months provided all other other eligibility requirements are met.
+• Passed portions of the certification examination and skills competency verification remain valid for twenty-four (24) months provided all other eligibility requirements are met.

 Application Process